akka/akka/akka-docs/src/main/paradox/typed/cluster-membership.md

 The `leader` has the duty of confirming user actions to shift members in and out of the cluster:

  * joining ⭢ up
- * weakly up ⭢ up *(no convergence is required for this leader action to be performed)*
+ * joining ⭢ weakly up *(no convergence is needed for this leader action to be performed which works even if there are unreachable nodes)*
+ * weakly up ⭢ up *(after full convergence is reached again)*
  * leaving ⭢ exiting
  * exiting ⭢ removed
  * down ⭢ removed